apptjs/appt-mongoose/README.md

 ```

 ### MongooseParse
-This is an Appt interface for Mongoose ODM type parsers.
+Another Appt interface, but in this case, for Mongoose ODM type parsers.
 It exposes every parser available by Mongoose.

 ```javascript
 import { MongooseParse } from '@appt/mongoose';